 Retirement is about the alignment of money and values.
 When deciding if you should retire, determine the type of lifestyle that you want to live and if you can afford it.

 In addition, account for the timing of your retirement and how it will affect your Social Security benefits.
-For those born before 1937, the full retirement age is 65; for those born after 1960, the full retirement age is 67.
-If you retire before full retirement age, your monthly benefits will be permanently less than your full retirement benefits, as you will be receiving them for a longer period of time.
+For those born before 1937, the full retirement age is 65.
+For those born after 1960, the full retirement age is 67.
+If you retire before full retirement age, your monthly benefits will be permanently less than your full retirement benefit—since you will be receiving them for a longer period.
 Also, if you continue to work, part of your salary may be deducted from your monthly benefits until you reach full retirement age.

-Social Security wants you to remember that you're not being penalized--your benefits are simply spread out over a longer period of time.
-Not all experts believe that's true but in most cases (not all), it's best to file at full retirement age if possible.
+Social Security wants you to remember that you're not being penalized—your benefits are spread out over a longer period.
+Not all experts believe that is true.
+However, in most cases (not all), it's best to file at full retirement age if possible.